Overview of Banks in Brunei

 This bank in Brunei provides complete services as an Islamic institution in Brunei.
+It was founded in the year 2005, and it proudly serves more than half of the population in Brunei.
 The head-quarter of this bank is situated in Negara Brunei Darussalam.
-The total assets of this bank as last reported in the year 2016 were BND 9.5 billion.
-The profits of this bank were also quite good, i.e. BND 104.2 million in the year 2016.
+As last reported in the year 2016, the total assets of this bank were BND 9.5 billion.
+The profits of this bank were also quite good, i.e., BND 104.2 million in the year 2016.
 It has an A- (stable) credit rating by Standard & Poor Global as of August 2017.
-It was founded in the year 2005 and it proudly serves more than half of the population in Brunei.

 #3.
 Perbadanan Tabung Amanah Islam Brunei:

 This is one of the oldest banks in Brunei.
-It was founded in the year 1991 and the head-quarter of this bank is situated in Bandar Seri Begawan, Brunei Darussalam.
+It was founded in 1991, and the head-quarter of this bank is situated in Bandar Seri Begawan, Brunei Darussalam.
 It operates in Brunei as a fully-serviced Islamic institution.
-It provides all kinds of products and services, e.g. savings, term deposits, home improvement financing services, retain financing services like home loans, motor vehicle loans, etc. It has eight branches all across Brunei.
-It was the first financial institution that has organized all its banking activities as per the Islamic faith.
+It provides all kinds of products and services, e.g., savings, term deposits, home improvement financing services, retain financing services like home loans, motor vehicle loans, etc. It has eight branches all across Brunei.
+It was the first financial institution to organize all its banking activities as per the Islamic faith.

 #5.
 RHB Bank, Brunei:

-This top bank in Brunei was founded in the year 1965.
-But back then the name of the bank was United Malayan Banking Corporation Berhad (UMBC).
-On 16th December 1996, the name was changed to Sime Bank Berhad.
-On 13th May 1999, the bank was again renamed as RHB Bank, Brunei.
-It is quite a large bank and more than 14,000 employees work in this bank.
+This top bank in Brunei was founded in 1965.
+But back then, the bank’s name was United Malayan Banking Corporation Berhad (UMBC).
+On 16th December 1996, changed the name to Sime Bank Berhad.
+On 13th May 1999, the bank was again renamed RHB Bank, Brunei.
+It is quite a large bank, and more than 14,000 employees work in this bank.
 This bank has a wider network and serves customers in Malaysia, Singapore, Thailand, Brunei, Cambodia, and Laos.
 RHB Bank provides many services like hire purchaseHire PurchaseHire Purchase is a type of agreement in which the buyer of an asset chooses to pay for the asset in installments.
 A certain amount is paid as a down payment, and the rest is paid in installments that includes both principal and interest., personal loans, investment-related and general insurance, etc.

 #6.
 Standard Chartered Bank, Brunei:

 Standard Chartered Bank, Brunei is a part of the Standard Chartered Group.
-This foreign bank was established in Brunei in the month of April in 1958.
-This bank has 6 branches across Brunei and it provides a whole gamut of services to the residents of Brunei, e.g. deposit schemes, wealth management services, structured deposits, credit cards, mortgages, personal loans, etc. To serve the customers of Brunei, Standard Chartered Bank has employed over 300 employees.
-In 2008 and 2009, on the verge of completing their 50th year in Brunei, they have won the prestigious Best Retail Bank in Brunei.
+This foreign bank was established in Brunei in April 1958.
+This bank has six branches across Brunei.
+It provides a whole gamut of services to the residents of Brunei, e.g., deposit schemes, wealth management services, structured deposits, credit cards, mortgages, personal loans, etc. To serve the customers of Brunei, Standard Chartered Bank has employed over 300 employees.
+In 2008 and 2009, on the verge of completing their 50th year in Brunei, they won the prestigious Best Retail Bank in Brunei.

 #7.
 Bank of China, Brunei:

-Bank of China has just got the approval to open a branch in Brunei.
-So by now, Bank of China’s Brunei branch is at its infancy.
-It is the first time when a Chinese financial company has got an opportunity to make their mark in Brunei.
-As per the last report, the whopping US $6 billion Chinese investment is on the way to build a petrochemical and oil production facility.
-The reason the Bank of China is establishing its new branch in Brunei is that Brunei is politically and strategically quite stable.
+The Bank of China has just approved opening a branch in Brunei.
+So by now, the Bank of China’s Brunei branch is in its infancy.
+It is the first time a Chinese financial company has got an opportunity to make its mark in Brunei.
+As per the last report, the whopping US $6 billion Chinese investment is on the way to building a petrochemical and oil production facility.
+The Bank of China is establishing its new branch in Brunei because Brunei is politically and strategically quite stable.